App & Browser Testing Made Easy

 1. AWS CodePipeline can be integrated with AWS CodeCommit, GitHub, Amazon ECR, and Amazon S3.

-2. This CI/CD service also allows integration with custom or built-in plugins, as needed by the project.
+2. This CI/CD service also allows integration with custom or built-in plugins as the project needs.

 3. This service offers parallel execution to increase the speed of the workflow.